-We followed a track leading through Cistus, Broom and Kermes Oaks, which occasionally flitted with Ilex Hairstreaks.
-Baton Blue was seen on rocks by the track and also Provencal Fritillary, showing its ginger palpi.
+We followed a track leading through Cistus, Broom and watched Ilex Hairstreaks flitting in and out of Kermes Oaks which are something of a feature of the area.
+Baton Blue was seen on rocks by the track and also Provençal Fritillary, showing its ginger palpi.
 It flew up into a bush and was 'just about' photographed.
-We ultimately reached a meadow which was heavily grazed and so we spread out searching for anything that moved or fluttered.
+We ultimately reached a meadow which was heavily grazed and so spread out searching for anything that moved or fluttered.
 Les and Mike found Marsh Fritillary and shortly after, Nick homed in on Spanish Swallowtail.
-Clouded Yellows flew by, seldom resting for photos and J found a small number of Small Heaths.
-On the far side of the meadow the butterflies had a bit more shelter and here Julian and Mike found Iolas Blue.
+Clouded Yellows flew by, seldom resting and J found a number of Small Heaths.
+On the far side of the meadow the butterflies had a bit more shelter from the wind and here Julian and Mike found Iolas Blue.
 It was a fleeting glimpse as the butterfly flew off at our approach.
 There were other butterflies here including Wall, Spotted Fritillary, Painted Lady and Black-veined White, but the level of grazing had removed many of the nectar sources.